 How to make CANNOLI CON RICOTTA:

-Mix 1 cup flour, cocoa, coffee, salt and granulated sugar on a pastry board.
-Make a fontana (fountain), add the butter and enough white wine, and work into moderately firm dough.
+Mix 1 cup flour, cocoa, coffee, salt, and granulated sugar on a pastry board.
+Make a Fontana (fountain), add the butter and enough white wine, and work into a moderately firm dough.
 Knead for a few minutes, and then shape the dough into a ball.
-Wrap it in a cloth and let stand for one hour in a cool place.
+Wrap it in a cloth and let it stand for one hour in a cool place.

 Cannoli shells are also known as scorze.